DEBOJYOTI11/Satsang/README.md

 ### Features

-* Automical Detection of Location by abackground Location service.
+* Automically Detection of Location by a background Location service.
 * Use buidin android Geocoder to get Address from Lattitude and Longitide.
 * Query a local database to get specific times at which alarm should be played.
-* using ALarmManager android class to set alarm cum notification at queried time.
+* Using ALarmManager android class to set alarm cum notification at queried time.
 * Pick up a alarm tune for local time system.